behnazkhoshnood/tadig-restaurant/README.md

     - The website consist of 7 pages named: index, order, order main, order desserts, order drinks, reservation and rate us.
 Each page has three sections.

-    - The header and footer section is the same in all the pages.
-The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social medias.
+    - The main content of header and footer sections are the same in all the pages.
+The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social media links.

   - #### Second section:

     - **Home page**

-      This section consist of 2 part, Introduction note and a carousel slide for food images.
+      This section consist of 2 part, Introduction note and a carousel slider for food images.

     - **Order pages**

       This sections consist of two food menu headers on top and the bottom of the section.
-These pages also consist of the list of items provided in each category with their image, description and ingridients.
+These pages also consist of the list of items with their image, description and ingridients in each category.

    - **Reservation page**